-Rockwell Integrated Property Services, Inc. (RIPSI), a wholly owned subsidiary of the Company, was incorporated in February 19, 1999 to establish, own, manage, operate and carry on the business of maintaining and cleaning buildings and other facilities.
-To date, RIPSI manages twenty (20)
+Rockwell Integrated Property Services, Inc. (RIPSI), a wholly owned subsidiary of the Company, was incorporated on 19, February1999 to establish, own, manage, operate and carry on the business of maintaining and cleaning buildings and other facilities.
+To date, RIPSI manages twenty (20) properties.

-properties.
 These properties consist of the various Rockwell residential condominium buildings located in the Rockwell Center in Makati City, The Grove in Pasig City, East Bay Residences in Muntinlupa, and 32 Sanson in Cebu City, as well as the townhouse and midrise developments of Alvendia in San Juan, and 205 Santolan and 53 Benitez in Quezon City.

 Rockwell Primaries Development Corporation ("Primaries", formerly Rockwell Homes Inc., and Primaries Development Corporation) a wholly owned subsidiary of the Company, was incorporated in September 2012 to primarily cater to the broader market under a second brand "Rockwell Primaries".
 The subsidiary envisions itself to be the preferred developer in terms of providing exceptional and quality living at a more affordable price.
-Primaries commenced operations in mid-2013 with the launch of its first project, 53 Benitez, located in Quezon City.
+Primaries commenced operations in mid- 2013 with the launch of its first project, 53 Benitez, located in Quezon City.
 Its second project, The Vantage at Kapitolyo in Pasig City, was launched in 2015.
-53 Benitez was completed in 2016 while Vantage is expected to be completed by 2021.
+53 Benitez was completed in 2016 and Vantage by 2021.